Shairam/ballerina-sp-tracing/README.md

    ![Honeycomb](images/table4.png "Honeycomb")

-   -  You can click on any of the queries and run the query for that particular instant.
+   -  You can click on any of the boards and run the query for that particular instant.

  ## About Honeycomb

  Honeycomb is a tool used for investigating on how well your system product is working in various conditions (for example - high traffic).
 Through honeycomb we are able to collect data of your own software which can be broken down into various entities to observe its performance specifically.